Welcome Friends and Supporters of Athletic Fields

 Seattle Parks Legacy Committee - Potential Fields Funding

 Seattle Department of Parks & Recreation (DPR) has formed the Parks Legacy Citizens Committee in parallel with the Parks Legacy Plan effort (see below) and in response to City Council's request to consider future funding options and a possible 2014 parks funding ballot measure (go to the Committee webpage at http://www.seattle.gov/parks/legacy/committee.htm for complete agenda, minutes, and presentation materials).
 Our board president, Bill Farmer, is serving on the Legacy Committee that will be assessing potential projects, or "initiatives" as they're being called, and funding method options: short-term, long-term, or permanent levy and Metropolitan Parks District.
-There are many initiatives that include funds for upgrading and maintaining athletic fields and building new fields at Magnuson Park (maybe not).
-However, there are no guarantees on any of this so field user support is always a good thing.
-Feel free to send email comments to firstname.lastname@example.org or voice your public input at the 6pm start of the meetings (see website for the schedule).
-Face time makes more of an impression but you only get 2 minutes of fame and sign-ups fill early.
+There are many initiatives that include funds for upgrading and maintaining athletic fields.
+City Council will take this all up next and there are no guarantees on any of this so field user support is always a good thing.

 Seattle Mayor and City Council Electeds